 Several cases of dermatological reactions, including toxic epidermal necrolysis and erythema multiforme, have been reported.

 The following adverse drug events may be borne in mind as potential effects of the components of this product.
 Potential effects of high dos age are listed in the OVERDOSAGE section.

 Barbiturates may be habit-forming: Tolerance, psychological dependence, and physical dependence may occur especially following prolonged use of high doses of barbiturates.
 The average daily dose for the barbiturate addict is usually about 1500 mg.
 As tolerance to barbiturates develops, the amount needed to maintain the same level of intoxication increases; tolerance to a fatal dosage, however, does not increase more than two-fold.
 As this occurs, the margin between an intoxication dosage and fatal dosage becomes smaller.
 The lethal dose of a barbiturate is far less if alcohol is also ingested.
 Major withdrawal symptoms (convulsions and delirium) may occur within 16 hours and last up to 5 days after abrupt cessation of these drugs.
 Intensity of withdrawal symptoms gradually declines over a period of approximately 15 days.
 Treatment of barbiturate dependence consists of cautious and gradual withdrawal of the drug.
 Barbiturate-dependent patients can be withdrawn by using a number of different withdrawal regimens.
 One method involves initiating treatment at the patient's regular dosage level and gradually decreasing the daily dosage as tolerated by the patient.

-Read the entire FDA prescribing information for Fioricet (Butalbital, Acetaminophen and Caffeine)
+Read the entire FDA prescribing information for Fioricet (Butalbital Acetaminophen Caffeine Capsules)

 Additional Fioricet Information